Shapiro Center Programs

 The Shapiro Center sponsors a variety of programs that bring together scholars, cultural observers, creatives, and the public to explore critical issues in American history and culture—especially those that can be explored in the light of documentary evidence.

 Contemporary voices in the exhibition "Storm Cloud: Picturing the Origins of Our Climate Crisis" bring forward questions of environmental history to the present.
-The conversation will cover topics such as land extraction, human influence on plants, environmental injustice, immigration, photographic technologies, and reparative histories.
+Thi conversation covers topics such as land extraction, human influence on plants, environmental injustice, immigration, photographic technologies, and reparative histories.
+Recorded Oct.
+8, 2024.

 Walden Pond